pinax-network/antelope-transfers/README.md

 #### Inspect data
-Go to http://localhost:8123/play and run a query like `SELECT * FROM default.actions FINAL;`
+Go to http://localhost:8123/play and run a query like `SELECT * FROM default.transfers;`